-As at December 31, 2022, the fair value of the REIT's investment properties totaled \$1,071 million, which accounted for approximately 98% of the REIT's total assets.
+As at December 31, 2023, the fair value of the REIT's investment properties totaled \$1,179 million, which accounted for approximately 98% of the REIT's total assets.

 The valuation of investment properties is a key audit matter due to the significant subjective judgement involved with the key inputs used in the valuation techniques and the sensitivity of fair value to changes in significant assumptions.
-The key inputs include capitalization rates, discount rates and are dependent on the nature of each investment property and the current prevailing market conditions.
+The key inputs include net operating income, capitalization rates and discount rates, and are dependent on the nature of each investment property and the current prevailing market conditions.

-How the Audit Matter was Addressed in the Audit
+How the Key Audit Matter was Addressed in the Audit